arenadotio/sentry-ocaml/README.md

 ![Exception in Sentry](static/exception_in_sentry.png)

-Then the exception will be re-thrown so you program will exit and print the backtrace to stderr as usual (if you want to continue after errors, wrap `Sentry.context` in another error handler).
+Then the exception will be re-thrown so your program will exit and print the backtrace to stderr as usual (if you want to continue after errors, wrap `Sentry.context` in another error handler or use `Sentry.context_ignore`).

+Note that `Sentry.context_or_error` exists (which handles both exceptions and `Or_error.t`), but using exceptions exclusively is recommended because they have backtraces (and wrapping exceptions in `Error.t` loses whatever backtrace did exist in most cases).